neilchaudhuri/vidya-website/content/blog/code-coverage-is-killing-you.md

 There are also trends to watch.

-* **_Technical Debt in Tests_.** Your test code should be a first-class citizen subject to the same quality checks as production code-- no duplication, reusable functions, design patterns where useful, *etc.*
+* **_Low Code Quality in Tests_.** Tests are code.
+Your test code should be a first-class citizen subject to the same quality checks as production code-- no duplication, reusable functions, design patterns where useful, *etc.*

 * **_Time to Write Tests_.** Maybe technical debt in your tests is too high.
 Maybe the design